Office of Learning Supports

-Kim Watchorn, Ed.S., has been an MTSS Specialist within the CDE Office of Learning Supports for 5 years, providing Technical Assistance (TA), facilitating Communities of Practice, coordinating digital projects, supervising consultants, creating resources, and collaborating internally within the Office and across CDE.
+Kim Watchorn, Ed.S., has been an MTSS Specialist within the CDE Office of Learning Supports for over 5 years, providing Technical Assistance (TA), facilitating Communities of Practice (CoP), coordinating digital projects, supervising consultants, creating resources, composing guidance documents, and collaborating internally within the Office and across CDE.
 She has developed and delivered trainings, courses, and modules on varied topics (e.g., MTSS Overviews, MTSS Implementation Workshops, Implementation Science foundations, Differentiated Instruction, Family, School, and Community Partnering, and Data-Based Problem Solving and Decision-Making).
 Ms. Watchorn is Vice-Chair of the State Advisory Council for Parent Involvement in Education (SACPIE).
 She is in the Education Sciences Ph.D. program at Colorado State University.
 Prior to her time at the Department, Ms. Watchorn served in multiple roles in schools, districts, and colleges in Colorado and Missouri.